Jehosephat/basic-nft-launcher/WALLET_CONNECT_GUIDE.md

 5. Use unique keys for all transactions
 6. Provide clear, user-friendly error messages

-For questions or issues, refer to the gem-store project source code as the definitive reference implementation.
+For questions or issues, refer to the NFT Collection Manager project source code as the definitive reference implementation.